 In fact, it’s so prevalent and essential that it’s generated several new niche industries.
 A few of these spinoff industries include mobile payments, location-based services, and mobile marketing.

-Types of transactions in mobile commerce
+What are the different types of transactions in mobile commerce?

 Shoppers are able to complete multiple types of financial activities online using a mobile apparatus.
-Mobile commerce dealings can include banking, making payments, and shopping.
+Mobile commerce dealings can include banking, making payments, and online shopping.

-Mobile banking
+- Mobile banking

 The convenience of mobile banking has transformed how you can manage your finances.
 Through an app, you can check your bank account balance, initiate account transfers, deposit checks, view transaction details, and address other needs.
 These activities can also be completed on a mobile device through the browser.

-Mobile payments
+- Mobile payments

 Likewise, many consumers are now paying their bills online.
 This extends beyond accessing bill-pay functions through a bank’s mobile platform.
 It also includes making monthly payments for credit cards, utilities, rent or mortgage and more.